 Subsequent to the issuance of the Company's financial statements for the year ended June 30, 2004, the Company determined that certain transactions and presentation in the financial statements had not been accounted for properly in the Company's financial statements.
-Specifically, the amount of impairment of goodwill was over-recorded and the expense due to issuance of warrants in connection with the PIPE financing was not adjusted against the equity.
+Specifically, the amount of impairment of goodwill was over-recorded and classified as amortization expense and the expense due to issuance of warrants in connection with the PIPE financing was recorded as finance charges instead of charging it against the gross proceeds of the private placement.